-In addition to the PET STORE PUPPIES – Most all puppies purchased online come from puppy mills with conditions like this?or even worse.?
+In addition to the PET STORE PUPPIES – Most all puppies purchased online come from puppy mills.
 Don?t be fooled by websites!

 If you can?t visit the puppy first, you may very well be getting one from a puppy mill.
 There are lots of great dogs out there.
 Know where yours is coming from.

 Don’t Shop – Adopt locally!
 For every puppy that is purchased…one will die in a shelter…